 Bonus tip: A pre-sale appraisal house gives you a more accurate starting point for pricing your home.

-Based on our research, in Georgia, appraisals average a couple hundred dollars, but help you walk away with thousands more once your home is sold.
+Based on our research, in Georgia, appraisals average $290 to $365, but help you walk away with thousands more once your home is sold.

 3. Stage and market your home

 Hiring a stager to help sell your home is a smart move for many sellers.
 If you can't afford to hire a stager, or simply prefer to do the leg work yourself, there are a few steps you can take to prepare your own home for potential buyers.

 Make the indoors feel more natural and inviting; try adding a vase of flowers on the kitchen table, or perhaps a small potted plant on your nightstand.
 Having touches of nature throughout your home will help buyers feel more relaxed and at home in your space.

 Don't forget to tidy up your front and backyard as well; put away the kid's toys, place all yard tools in the shed, and mow the lawn before showing your home.
 First impressions matter when selling your property, so be sure the exterior of your house is in tip-top shape for potential buyers.